Counselling Psychologist & Psychodynamic Psychotherapist

 Charlotte Rose, DCounsPsych.

-I care deeply about anti-discriminatory practice, and spent my doctorate researching the nuanced meanings encoded in the troubled eating and bodies of queer people with eating disorders.
+My research aims to inform sensitive understanding of, and response to, mental distress.
+I spent my doctorate researching the nuanced meanings encoded in the troubled eating and bodies of queer people with eating disorders.

-My commitment to recognising the impact of violence; oppression; and ostracism, includes attending to the often-obscured stories of resistance in therapy.
+My commitment to recognising the impact of violence; oppression; and ostracisation, includes attending to the often-obscured stories of resistance in therapy.

 My Credentials